wcharczuk/go-incr/README.md

 })
 ```

-Here `t1` is _not_ created within a bind scope, but the map that adds `" Ipsum"` to the value _is_ created within a bind scope.
-This is done transparently by passing the context through the `Map` constructor within the bind.
+Here `t1` is _not_ created within a bind scope (it's created in the top level scope by passing in the `Graph` reference), but the map that adds `" Ipsum"` to the value _is_ created within a bind scope.
+This is done transparently by passing the scope through the `Map` constructor within the bind.

 # Progress